1000xEngineer/blacklist/README.md

 5. Add [this URL](https://raw.githubusercontent.com/1000xEngineer/blacklist/master/blacklist.txt)
 6. Hit "Apply changes"

+# Contributing

+Pull requests are welcome.
+Keep the filters simple. +js filters will only be allowed with a good reason.

 # License

 &copy; 2020 The 1000x DevOps Engineer.
 This repository is licensed under GPL3.